 Although they lack the tactile experience, virtual team games are still an excellent way for coworkers to form meaningful bonds through team comradery, mutual cheerleading, collaborative problem solving and more.
 These aren’t just games.
 They are light-hearted team-building exercises that are jam-packed with those subtle, intangible benefits that form strong teams.

 They say necessity is the mother of invention.
 The strong need to connect with each other during the pandemic has resulted in many new, innovative ways for coworkers to hang out online – some even have unique, real-life experiences included!

 Creative online team activities like virtual beer tasting or pairing events (where each participant is sent a box with craft brews and cheeses to sample and discuss together), to online corporate Escape Room experiences (where your team needs to work together to escape particular virtual peril), keep team members engaged and connected – and are a ton of fun for Coordinators and CEO’s alike!

 Conduct Virtual Team Brainstorms

-Whether you work for a sports marketing agency, app-building startup or architecture firm – everyone loves good team brainstorm!
-But gone are the days of ordering in food, holing up in a boardroom for hours with a sprawling whiteboard and dry-erase markers in every colour of the rainbow, to hash out your companies next eureka moment.
+Whether you work for a sports marketing agency, app-building startup or architecture firm – everyone loves good team brainstorming!
+But gone are the days of ordering in food, holing up in a boardroom for hours with a sprawling whiteboard and dry-erase markers in every colour of the rainbow to hash out your company’s next eureka moment.